Veterans and Moral Injury

-The term "post traumatic stress disorder" came out in the 1960's after the Vietnam War.
+The term "post-traumatic stress disorder" appeared in the 1960s after the Vietnam War.
 This was when the draft was still in effect.
 Now, the armed services are made up of all volunteers who go on repeated back to back deployments that they can not get out of.
-With twenty-two veterans a day committing suicide the new term is "moral injury".
+With 22 veterans a day committing suicide the new term is "moral injury."
 The new term has its own definition.
 It is defined as when someone has his or her sense of right and wrong seriously violated bringing grief, a feeling of being numb, and more than anything a terrible sense of guilt.

 P.T.S.D. verses Moral Injury

 Civilians Do Not Understand the Brutalities of War